KyujuuAlpha/VCC3200L/README.md

 Depends on pthreads and GTK 3.0

+VERY IMPORTANT NOTE: This is still early in development and so far only debug signals are sent to the terminal (Lab 1 for example).
+In the near future, will be able to use #define in a main.c to enable certain things (SPI, Adafruit display, etc.)

 To compile, first make sure GTK 3 is installed and run:
 ```
 cmake .